NhatMinhPhan/Python-Assessment-Tool-with-SQL/react/python-assessment-tool/README.md

 Besides React, Flask and the latter's accompanying packages, to properly use this application, the following packages must be installed with [pip](https://pypi.org/project/pip/) and [npm](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager).

 - `react-router`: Installed with [npm](https://reactrouter.com/start/declarative/installation).
 This framework makes routing possible for this application.
-- `json-server`: Installed with [npm](https://www.npmjs.com/package/json-server).
-This package is used to set up a JSON server for the JSON database, `db.json`.
 - `flask-cors`: Installed with [pip](https://pypi.org/project/flask-cors/).
 This package is a Flask extension for handling Cross Origin Resource Sharing (CORS).
 - `python-dotenv`: Installed with [pip](https://pypi.org/project/python-dotenv/).
 This package helps set key-value pairs in a `.env` file as environmental variables.
 - `requests`: Installed with [pip](https://pypi.org/project/requests/).
 This package is used to handle and send HTTP requests.